-The unrecognized village Tal ʿArād is located north-west of the town Arad, with a population of 1700 residents.
-The original residents of the area were the Jahalin tribe who were transferred by the state in 1951 and reside nowadays in the area of Mishor Edomim.
-After the establishment of the state of Israel, the state transferred to the area internally displaced people from other areas of the Negev, mostly from the al-Lagiyyih area.
-The village is named after the archeological site Tel Arad.
+The unrecognized village Tal ʿArād is located north-west of the Jewish town Arad, with a population of 1,700.
+The original residents of the area were the Jahalin tribe who were transferred by the State of Israel in 1951 from the Negev/Naqab area, and currently reside in the area of Mishor Adumim.
+Following the establishment of Israel, State authorities transferred from other areas of the Negev/Naqab (mainly from the area of al-Lagiyyih) internally displaced Bedouin families.
+The village is named after the nearby archaeological site, Tel Arad.

 The village is not connected to the national electricity grid, and its residents use solar panels and generators in order to produce power.
 In 2018, after countless requests to the Water Commission, some residents received approval to connect to a ‘Mekorot’ connection point, from which they drew water.
 Today, some residents pay ‘Memi HaNegev’ water supplier for the basic provision of water.
 Except for the road leading to the nearby military base, there are no paved roads in the village.

 There is one integrated elementary and middle school in the village.
 However, high school students are forced to travel to the nearby township of Ksīfih, 10 km from the village (a 20 minutes drive).
 The village does not have any healthcare facilities and the people must travel to Ksīfih or Arad for medical attention.